TENS is a very effective therapy for headaches caused by tension of the neck or shoulder muscles

 Slacken the jaw and slightly open your mouth

 Open the mouth wide and yawn a few times

 Do stretching exercises for the neck or upper back

 Try shoulder rolls and shrugs or windmill your arms

 Consciously move your shoulders down and back, creating as much space as possible between your ears and your shoulders

 ActivBody TENS therapy

-ActivBody is the physical therapy product we suggest for tension related headache.
+ActivBody is the TENS machine we suggest for tension related headache.